gianglaodai/lazycoder-leptos/README.md

 Of course, you should explore around the project structure, but the best place to start with your application code is in `src/app.rs`.

 ## Running your project

+1. Copy .env.example to .env and fill in DATABASE_URL and SECRET_KEY.
+2. Install Rust toolchain and cargo-leptos (see below), plus Node/Bun deps: npm i or bun i.
+3. In one terminal, build Tailwind once or run watch:
+   - npm run start
+4. In another terminal, run the SSR dev server:
+   - npm run watch:ssr

+By default, you can access your local project at http://localhost:3000

 `cargo leptos watch`
 By default, you can access your local project at `http://localhost:3000`